 4. Determine your context mix

 Choosing what type of content to share is an important component of creating your social posting schedule.
 This is referred to as your content mix.
-There are a couple of standard content mixes you can use to get started:
+There is a couple of standard content mixes you can use to get started:

 The social media rule of thirds: In this standard content mix, you divide your schedule into three types of posts: